Embucket/embucket-labs/README.md

 # Demo

-Here we demonstrate how to use embucket to execute snowplow_web dbt project.
-We use Snowflake as target database in the dbt project.
+In this demo, we show how to use Embucket to execute the `snowplow_web` dbt project, with Snowflake serving as the target database.

 ### Install Embucket